yeyopepe/Many.Validators/README.md

 Focused on:
 - Less documentation, better code legibility.
-- No extra line of code.
+- No extra line of code, just change type by validators and that's all.
-- [Extremely] easy integration.
 - Minimum overhead compared to traditional copy-pasted-conditionals way or any other implementation.

 <br/>